d2l-ai/d2l-en/chapter_attention-mechanisms/self-attention-and-positional-encoding.md

 ```

 In the positional embedding matrix $\mathbf{P}$,
-rows correspond to positions within a sequence
+[**rows correspond to positions within a sequence
-and columns represent different positional encoding dimensions.
+and columns represent different positional encoding dimensions**]
 In the example below,
 we can see that
 the $6^{\mathrm{th}}$ and the $7^{\mathrm{th}}$